Slamy/Wiki_MiSTer/HDMI-Scaler-Custom-Filter-Coefficients.md

 Q: Where do I get sets of Filter Coefficients?

-A: The Filter Sets are not an official part of the MiSTer project.
-Most Filter Coefficients are in the Filter Packs on github here: [MiSTer Filter Coeffecients](https://github.com/ghogan42/Filter-Coefficients-For-MiSTer)
+A: The Filter Coefficients are on github here: [MiSTer Filter Coeffecients](https://github.com/MiSTer-devel/Filters_MiSTer)

 ## What do some filters look like?

 Many filters exist already.
 Here are samples of just a few:

-Even Sharper Bilinear:
+Gaussian_Sharp_05:

 ![Sharper Bilinear Filter](http://i63.tinypic.com/a29p8k.jpg)

-Sharp 30% Scanlines:
+Normal 30% Scanlines:

 ![Sharp Bilinear with 30% Scanlines](http://i63.tinypic.com/2s78847.jpg)

-LCD Effect:
+LCD Effect (no blur):

 ![LCD Effect](http://i67.tinypic.com/10px9ph.jpg)